tGoh98/NPS-Kiosk/README.md

 ## Features
 * Efficient usage of the National Parks API by using Node.js and ExpressJS
 * Intuitive, easy to navigate interface
+* Option to filter search results by state, designation, and keyword
+* Displays details about a park's visitor center, campgrounds, alerts, articles, events, news releases, and educational information (lesson plans, relevant people, and places)
-* Live deployed website on a custom Heroku domain.
-[Website](http://nps-api-webapp.herokuapp.com/)
+* Live deployed website on a custom Heroku domain: [http://nps-api-webapp.herokuapp.com/](http://nps-api-webapp.herokuapp.com/)
 * Hidden API key via gitignore

 ## How to run